 To find out if you can use Fitbit Connect with your Mac or older Windows PC, review your model’s user manual and scroll to the section on setting up your device.

-If you discover that your model does not work with Fitbit Connect and you don’t have access to an Apple or Android mobile device, contact Fitbit Customer Support.
+If you discover that your model does not work with Fitbit Connect and don’t have access to an Apple or Android mobile device, contact Fitbit Customer Support.

-Where can I download the Fitbit Connect?
+Where can I download Fitbit Connect?